camillegeorgiou/mcp-demo/README.md

 npm run dev
 ```

-- The app will be available at http://localhost:5173.
+- Your bookchat app should be available at http://localhost:5173.

 ### Sample Queries
 What are the best books on computing?